glokta-san/kafka-connect-rabbitmq-source/README.md

 A version of this file, `config/rabbitmq-source.json`, is located in the `config` directory.
 To register the connector do the following:

-1. Run the following command to the start the source connector service in distributed mode:
+1. Start the Kafka Connect distributed worker:

 ```bash
 connect-distributed connect-distributed.properties
 ```

-2. Run the following command to register the connector with the Kafka Connect service:
+2. Register the connector with the Kafka Connect REST API:

 ```bash
 curl -s -X POST -H 'Content-Type: application/json' --data @config/rabbitmq-source.json http://localhost:8083/connectors